 Calculating the cost of downtime to a business

-Firstly, businesses can compare the cost of their recovery plan to the associated cost of downtime.
+Firstly, businesses can compare the cost of their recovery plan against the cost of downtime.

 The goal is that the recovery plans don’t exceed the cost of downtime.

-Downtime can cause reputation damage for missing deadlines or simply being unavailable.
+However, downtime can also cause reputation damage for missing deadlines, or simply being unavailable.

-To start, you calculate availability, which = the yearly planned downtime plus any unplanned outages.
+To calculate availability, you add the yearly planned downtime, plus any unplanned outages.

-As an example, 99% availability = 87 minutes of downtime per year.
+99% availability = 87 minutes maximum downtime per year.

-Consequently, this can help businesses with risk assessments.
+Consequently, this helps businesses with network risk assessments.

-As a result, businesses gain metrics that can be tracked.
+As a result, it allows you to gain metrics that can be tracked.

 Reduce business downtime with regular system backups

-That’s because it can make it easier to practice procedures beforehand and be prepared for downtime.
+You can practice procedures beforehand, and be more prepared for any network downtime.

-Not only this, if third-party data is stolen, then the owners need to be informed.
+If any third-party data is stolen, then the owners of the information need to be informed.

-Additionally, cameras and fans should also be installed to keep systems well-ventilated.
+Cameras and fans can be installed to keep critical systems well-ventilated and recorded.

-However, devices still need to be secured online, so a multi-layer antivirus should be the baseline.
+Devices still need to be secure online, so a multi-layer antivirus is necessary.